PostHog/posthog.com/contents/docs/self-host/deploy/upgrade-notes.md

 ## Upgrading from 16.x.x.x
 17.0.0 upgrades the Kafka dependency chart from version `12.6.0` to `14.9.3` and upgrades Kafka to version `2.8.1`.

-The [upstream changelog](https://github.com/bitnami/charts/tree/master/bitnami/kafka#upgrading) includes changes that shoudn't be relevant to the majority of our users but if you are overriding `kafka.image` or `kafka.provisioning`, please make the corresponding changes before upgrading.
+The [upstream changelog](https://github.com/bitnami/charts/tree/master/bitnami/kafka#upgrading) includes changes that shouldn't be relevant to the majority of our users but if you are overriding `kafka.image` or `kafka.provisioning`, please make the corresponding changes before upgrading.
 Otherwise **there's nothing you need to do**.

 Note: the Kafka pod will be reprovisioned as part of this upgrade and the ingestion pipeline will experience a brief downtime.